SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/macos-opentelemetry.md

 ### Step 1: Set up Collector

-If you want to use an existing Otel Collector then this step can be skipped by selecting the option of using an existing Collector.

-If you want to create a new Collector select **Add a new Collector** option.

-Select the platform for which you want to install the Sumo OpenTelemetry Collector.

-This will generate a command which can be executed in the machine which needs to get monitored.
-Once executed it will install the Sumo Logic OpenTelemetry Collector agent.
+{@import ../../../reuse/opentelemetry/set-up-collector.md}

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Mac-OpenTelemetry/Mac-Collector.png')} alt="Collector" />

 ### Step 2: Configure integration

-In this step we will be configuring the yaml required for macOS Collection.
+In this step, we will configure the yaml required for macOS Collection.

 There are no parameters required for the macOS app to install.
 One can add a custom tag if required in this step.